Case Studies & FAQ

 THE REQUIREMENT We were approached by a call center that wanted us to help them reduce the level of cigarette breaks employees were having by introducing a healthier option which would retain the staff to their desks for a longer period of time.

 “We welcomed the opportunity to assist with HR events”

 THE RESULT We introduced 3 step motivation tool.
 The first was by having various masseurs approaching the staff whilst they were working and ask them if they would like a neck and hand massage to help them de-stress.
 The second was offering them a fruit selection of apples, pears, grapes which they could nibble at their desk.
 The third was someone going around early afternoon with coffee and mints served to them at their desks.
 The clients felt that the operation was a complete success and did reduce the staff numbers from leaving the building for smoke breaks.

 Private Small Group Away Day

 THE REQUIREMENT We were asked by an office manager to offer a memorable day away group experience for five amazing employees.
-The objective was based around fun and communication within the group.
+The objective was based on fun and communication within the group.
 It also had to leave a lasting impression.

 THE RESULT With exception to the manager, we let the five staff within a group, think that they were attending a corporate milestone event which was being celebrated at a restaurant in Paris.
 So everyone was asked to meet early at the airline check-in desk.
 Everyone was told that there was no need to pack any luggage as they would be coming back the same day.
 Really cheap one-way low-cost flight tickets were purchased.
 The focus was on pushing quality and value which obviously left many pondering on whether they would, in fact, be returning home via coach transportation.
 In actual fact, their return was pre-planned using a hired private jet.
 Imagine the impact that had, which still is a talking point to this day…